mathspp/mathspp/pages/02.blog/building-a-python-compiler-and-interpreter/item.md

    - traverses the bytecode and performs the operation that each one represents;
    - uses a stack to help with the computations.

+You can get the code for this article at [tag v0.1.0 of this GitHub repository](https://github.com/mathspp/building-a-python-compiler-and-interpreter/tree/v0.1.0).

 ## Next steps